 (d) Native vegetation should not be cleared if it comprises the whole or a part of, or is necessary for the maintenance of a threatened ecological community.
-Comments Proposal is not likely to be at variance to this Principle

 No Threatened Ecological Communities (TEC) were identified in or adjacent to study area.